We Believe

 repentance

-Jesus repeated the warning: "Except you repent you will all perish," (Luke 13:1-5).
-The first time the Gospel was preached and convicted sinners asked, "What shall we do?", the first word from the mouth of the apostle Peter was, "Repent," (Acts 2:38).
-Repentance is a "turning" from self and sin and human dictates in obedient response to the authority of Jesus.
-It is the reverse of Romans 3:12.
-In contrast to the content of the Romans passage see Acts 26:20 and 28:27.
+Jesus repeated the warning: "Except you repent you will all perish" (Luke 13:1-5).
+The first time the Gospel was preached and convicted sinners asked, "What shall we do?", the first word from the mouth of the apostle Peter was, "Repent" (Acts 2:38).
+Repentance is a "turning" from self and

 confession

-The Greek word which is translated "confess" in English means literally, "to say the same thing."
-In true confession of faith in Jesus one lays his life on the line for Him saying in that act, "Whatever Jesus has said I say with Him."
-One's faith must be verbalized in order for one to be saved, (Romans 10:9).
-Added to that initial confession of personal faith which is "unto salvation," the believer continues to confess Jesus throughout his life (Matthew 10:32).
+The Greek word which is translated "confess" in English means literally "to say the same thing."
+In true confession of faith in Jesus a person lays their life on the line for Him saying in that act, "Whatever Jesus has said I say with Him."
+A person's faith must be verbalized in order for them to be saved (Romans 10:9).
+Added to that initial confession of personal faith which is "unto salvation," the believer continues to confess Jesus throughout their life (Matthew 10:32).

 Baptism

-By baptism one becomes a member of the spiritual body of Christ which is His church, (Ephesians 1:22; Colossians 1: 18).
-There is "one baptism" which is the universal experience of all Christians, and by that act of obedient faith one is added to the "one body."
-(Ephesians 4:4 and I Corinthians 12:12,13) Confession is faith speaking; repentance is faith changing; baptism is faith obeying, and not one of these is a meritorious work.
+In baptism, a person becomes a member of the spiritual body of Christ which is His church, (Ephesians 1:22; Colossians 1: 18).
+There is "one baptism" which is the universal experience of all Christians, and by that act of obedient faith one is added to the "one body" (Ephesians 4:4 and I Corinthians 12:12,13).
+Confession is faith speaking; repentance is faith changing; baptism is faith obeying, and not one of these is a meritorious work.